Branched Multi-Task Networks: Deciding What Layers To Share: Method

 The procedure to calculate the task affinity scores is the following.
 As a first step, we train a single-task model for each task $t_{i} \in \mathcal{T}$.
 The single-task models use an identical encoder $E$ - made of all sharable layers $f_l$ - followed by a task-specific decoder $D_{t_{i}}$.
 The decoder contains only task-specific operations and is assumed to be significantly smaller in size compared to the encoder.
 As an example, consider jointly solving a classification and a dense prediction task.
 Some fully connected layers followed by a softmax operation are typically needed for the classification task, while an additional decoding step with some upscaling operations is required for the dense prediction task.
 Of course, the appropriate loss functions are applied in each case.
 Such operations are part of the task-specific decoder $D_{t_{i}}$.
 The different single-task networks are trained under the same conditions.

 At the second step, we choose $D$ locations in the sharable encoder $E$ where we calculate a two-dimensional task affinity matrix of size $N \times N$.
-When concatenated, this results in a three-dimensional tensor $\tA$ of size $D \times N \times N$ that holds the task affinities at the selected locations.
+When concatenated, this results in a three-dimensional tensor $\mathbf{A}$ of size $D \times N \times N$ that holds the task affinities at the selected locations.
 To calculate these task affinities, we have to compare the representation dissimilarity matrices (RDM) of the single-task networks - trained in the previous step - at the specified $D$ locations.
 To do this, a held-out subset of $K$ images is required.
 The latter images serve to compare the dissimilarity of their feature representations in the single-task networks for every pair of images.
 Specifically, for every task $t_i$, we characterize these learned feature representations at the selected locations by filling a tensor of size $D \times K \times K$.
 This tensor contains the dissimilarity scores $1-\rho$ between feature representations, with $\rho$ the Pearson correlation coefficient.
-Specifically, $\tR\tD\tM_{d,i,j}$ is found by calculating the dissimilarity score between the features at location $d$ for image $i$ and $j$.
+Specifically, $\mathbf{RDM}_{d,i,j}$ is found by calculating the dissimilarity score between the features at location $d$ for image $i$ and $j$.
+The 3-D tensors are linearized to 1-D tensors to calculate the pearson correlation coefficient.

 For a specific location $d$ in the network, the computed RDMs are symmetrical, with a diagonal of zeros.
 For every such location, we measure the similarity between the upper or lower triangular part of the RDMs belonging to the different single-task networks.
 We use the Spearman's correlation coefficient $r_s$ to measure similarity.
 When repeated for every pair of tasks, at a specific location $d$, the result is a symmetrical matrix of size $N \times N$, with a diagonal of ones.
 Concatenating over the $D$ locations in the sharable encoder, we end up with the desired task affinity tensor of size $D \times N \times N$.
-Note that, in contrast to prior work~\citep{lu2017fully}, the described method focuses on the features used to solve the single tasks, rather than the examples and how easy or hard they are across tasks, which is arguably a better measure of task affinity.
+Note that, in contrast to prior work~\cite{lu2017fully}, the described method focuses on the features used to solve the single tasks, rather than the examples and how easy or hard they are across tasks, which is shown to result in better task groupings in Section~\ref{sec: experiments}.
+Furthermore, the computational overhead to determine the task affinity scores based on feature correlations is negligible.
+We conclude that the computational cost of the method boils down to pre-training $N$ single task networks.
+A detailed computational cost analysis can be found in the supplementary materials.